-How Skins produced top UK acting stars
+Daniel Kaluuya's Oscar and Skins, the show where it all started

 It is, of course, not unusual for an actor from a British television show to find success in Hollywood films.

-What is unusual is the amount of stars that were discovered from one single teen drama on a digital channel.
+What is unusual is the amount of stars that were discovered from one single teen drama on a digital channel, E4.

 So how were the makers of Skins able to spot so many talented young actors?